shaidyadvice/shaidyadvice.github.io/bestball-work.md

   <div style="width: 50%; padding: 10px;">
     <h2>The LegUp Sidekick</h2>
-    <p>I joined the LegUp team in 2024 to co-develop the Sidekick, a sim-driven dynamic rankings tool for Best Ball. <a href="https://www.legendaryupside.com/sidekick/">Find the Sidekick here</a>.</p>
+    <p>I joined the LegUp team in 2024 to co-develop the Sidekick, a sim-driven dynamic rankings tool for best ball. <a href="https://www.legendaryupside.com/sidekick/">Find the Sidekick here</a>.</p>
   </div>

 </div>